HIPAA-Compliant Email Checklist – 8 Things You Need to Know

 - Technical safeguards that ensure the security of email data transmitted over an open electronic network as well as the storage of that data.

-While email encryption gets most of the spotlight during discussions on email security, it covers a range of behaviors, controls and services that work together to address eight key areas.
+While email encryption gets most of the spotlight during discussions on email security, it covers a range of behaviors, controls, and services that work together to address eight key areas.

-1. Access: How effectively can you safeguard access to your email account and email messages?
+1. Access: How can you effectively safeguard access to your email account and email messages?

 - Use strong passwords that cannot be easily guessed or memorized